Public Benefits and Insurance Navigator

 Whitman-Walker Health (WWH) is seeking one Public Benefits and Insurance Navigator (Navigator).
 Navigators help WWH patients and DC residents with health insurance eligibility, enrollment, and literacy - connecting people to Medicaid, Medicare, Qualified Health Plans on the exchange, subsidies, and other insurance opportunities.
 Navigators become trained experts in both technical content and client counseling and navigation skills.
 While the navigators will be trained and supervised by the Legal Services program, they are part of a specialized Insurance Navigation Team that, since 2007, has worked closely with reception and billing staff as well as medical, behavioral, and dental staff to ensure health insurance coverage for our patients.
 Navigators have been on the front lines of implementation of health reform as certified DC Health Link Assisters and providing critical consumer outreach and enrollment assistance to uninsured and under-insured DC residents.

-- Former certified DC Health Link in-Person Assister or Certified Application Counselor, preferred (Position will require CAC certification)
+Former certified DC Health Link in-Person Assister or Certified Application Counselor, preferred

-- A passion for assisting others and strong interest in access to care and health reform implementation required.
+A passion for assisting others and a strong interest in access to care and health reform implementation required.

 Equal Opportunity Employment